30 Years Later, a Landmark Study Lives On

 An A1C target of less than 7%.
 It's a useful cut point, safely achievable by some patients, but not by others, which is why the American Diabetes Association's Standards of Medical Care in Diabetes cautions that the target should be individualized.
 Because complications that affect the eyes, kidneys, and nerves are likely to follow a similar response to high glucose levels in all people, DCCT findings may have implications for type 2 diabetes as well.

 Intensive therapy.
-The best regimen for people with type 1 diabetes includes multiple daily insulin injections (at least three) or insulin pump therapy and blood glucose testing at least four times daily.
+The best regimen for people with type 1 diabetes includes multiple daily insulin injections (at least three) or insulin pump therapy and blood glucose testing at least four—and often many more—times daily.

 The best evidence would come from a randomized controlled trial (RCT), the most respected type of medical study.
 In 1983, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) launched the Diabetes Control and Complications Trial (DCCT).
 Study cochair Saul Genuth, MD, professor of medicine at Case Western Reserve University, says the trial aimed to settle this question: "If glucose levels could be lowered close to normal—or better, to normal—would that eliminate the risk of complications to the eyes, kidneys, nerves, and cardiovascular system?"
 It would require 10 years, $150 million, and a complex study design to tease out the answers.